-The Glossary Term Insertion Settings allow you to associate a glossary with your MT Profiles.
-When the associated MT Profile is used to translate your content, your glossary terms will automatically be inserted in the machine translations.
-This helps you receive even better machine translations that are on-brand and in line with your preferred terminology.
+With Smartling's Glossary Term Insertion feature, your translated terms from your MT-compatible glossary entries can be automatically inserted into your machine translations.
+This helps you receive even better machine translations that are on-brand and consistent with your preferred terminology.

 Example